atamoakoatta/ab/README.md

 # 👋 Hi there, I’m Abraham Tetteh Amoako-Atta

-I am a Business Analytics graduate student at William & Mary with a unique blend of experience in banking, agribusiness, and project management.
-Certified in AI, Google Data Analytics, and PMP, he leverages tools like Python, SQL, and Tableau to transform data into actionable business insights.
-Beyond analytics, Abraham is a passionate saxophonist and AI explorer, using tech to tell stories — from cultural festivals to AI-generated music.
-He’s driven by the power of data storytelling and its potential to shape smarter, more human-centered decisions.
+🎓 Business Analytics Grad Student @ William & Mary
+📊 Data-driven problem solver | PMP-Certified Project Manager
+🎷 Saxophonist | AI Explorer | Storyteller

+---

+## 👨🏽‍💻 What I Do
+- Use Python, SQL, and Tableau to find insights in messy data
+- Apply optimization and machine learning to solve real-world problems
+- Blend business strategy with technical know-how to drive results
+- Tell stories with data, whether through dashboards or AI scripts

+---

+## 🌱 Currently Exploring
+- Reinforcement Learning in real-world business environments
+- AI in music production and cultural storytelling
+- Opportunities in analytics, AI product strategy, and tech for social impact

 ## 🎯 Let’s Connect!
 📫 amoakoattaabraham@gmail.com